 - continue with your antidepressant if it is safe to take it during pregnancy

-- Switching to an antidepressant that is safer in pregnancy.
+- switch to an antidepressant that is safer in pregnancy

-- If medicine withdrawal is not possible for your stage of the illness, you may want to consider delaying the pregnancy until treatment is no longer required.
+If coming off antidepressants is not possible at the moment, you may want to think about delaying the pregnancy until you no longer need treatment.

 What are the potential risks of taking antidepressants while you are pregnant?

 All antidepressants carry some risks.
 Some antidepressants are much less likely to harm your baby than others.
 Some antidepressants may increase the risk of mild effects in a newborn, such as a slightly lower weight at birth, mild breathing problems, irritability and feeding problems.
 Some antidepressants may increase the risk of certain birth defects or your baby being born before its expected date.